Tucker Barnhart Player Props: Cubs vs. Marlins

 Tucker Barnhart At The Plate

+- Barnhart has picked up a hit in seven games this year (43.8%), including one multi-hit game.

+- He has not gone deep in his 16 games this year.

-- Barnhart has picked up an RBI twice this season, but just one in each of those games.
+- Barnhart has driven in a run twice this season, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.